AttockOffice85/node-websurfer/README.md

 4.1.
 Set up the environment variables:

-    Create a `.env` file in the root directory of the project based on the `.env.example` file provided.
+    Create a `.env` file in the root directory of the backend dir based on the `.env.example` file provided.

     Example `.env` file:
     ```env